Do I have to wear a face covering?

 Yes, hotels, rentals, etc. are open to out-of-state guests without quarantine.
 Locations are following enhanced safety and disinfecting protocol.
 It is important to remember that gatherings should be limited.
 Strict social distancing of 6ft between anyone outside a family unit must be maintained and face coverings must be worn regardless of ability to physically distance.
 Browse through listings of places to stay during your visit.

-Are the restaurants and craft beverage locations closed?
+Are the restaurants and craft beverage locations open?